neurips-time-series-workshop/neurips-time-series-workshop.github.io/_pages/cfp.md

 All accepted submissions will be accompanied by a poster presentation.
 A number of selected submissions will be invited for lightning and oral talks.

 **Dual submission policy**: This workshop is **non-archival**; even though all accepted papers will be available on OpenReview and this website, there are no formally-published proceedings.
 If a paper is currently under review at another venue, it can still be submitted to this workshop.
-If a paper has previously appeared in a journal, workshop, or conference (including papers accepted to NeurIPS 2024 conference), it should be reasonably extended in order to be accepted at this workshop.
+If a paper has previously appeared in a journal, workshop, or conference, it should be reasonably extended in order to be accepted at this workshop.
+Parallel submission of papers under review at NeurIPS 2024 is allowed.

 ## Scope and Topics